onsip/onsip-cordova/README.md

 ~~~

 **XCode Setup**

 Add `libc++.dylib` to project Frameworks (General -> Linked Frameworks and Libraries)

 Usage
 -

 **Example**

+Note: that you need to include an external promise library (i.e. Q `q.min.js`) for this to work with iOS 7.
+It's not included in this plugin.

 ```html
 <html>
   <body>